beego/beedoc/en-US/advantage/README.md

 ---
 root: true
-name: Advanced beego
+name: Advanced Beego
 sort: 6
 ---

-# Advanced beego
+# Advanced Beego

-We have demonstrated the basic use of beego.
+We have demonstrated the basic use of Beego.
 Now we will talk about more advanced topics.

 - [In process monitor](./monitor.md)

-  beego will serve at two ports.
+  Beego will serve at two ports.
 One is 8080 for application to serve users.
 Another is 8088, to monitor the process status, to execute tasks and so on.

 - [Filters](../mvc/controller/filter.md)